Learn how to aggregate eye tracking data across several participants in web recordings

 ** E.g. Flash elements are not currently supported by the Pro Lab Browser.

 ***The only exception is for fixed elements, Tobii Pro Lab is able to track these elements and map the data correctly.
 Fixed elements are elements in a website that are positioned relative to the browser window instead of the page itself.
-When users scroll down on a website with fixed elements, those elements stay in their place while the rest of the content moves.
-These elements will be given a fixed position in the screenshot (top or bottom) and any gaze on them will be mapped to their position at the very top or very bottom of the screenshot.
+When the test participants scroll down on a website with fixed elements, those elements stay in their place while the rest of the content moves.
+These elements will be given a fixed position in the screenshot.
+Any gaze on them will be mapped to their position of the screenshot regardless of where the element was positioned when it was actually viewed.
+This will give a more true representation of the fixations.

-The listed challenges above imply that you won’t be able to rely on the web navigation TOIs generated by the system, as there will be portions of gaze data that will be aggregated to the automatic web snapshot that is not directed at the elements displayed by the snapshot.
+The listed challenges above imply that you won’t be able to rely on the web navigation TOIs generated by the system, as there will be portions of gaze data that will be aggregated to the automatic web screenshot that is not directed at the elements displayed by the screenshot.
 Instead, they belong to the participant’s interaction with dynamic elements.
-For example, if the participants access a drop-down menu on the website the viewing patterns on that menu will be recorded and aggregated on the snapshot of the webpage, but the menu itself won’t be visible on that snapshot.
+For example, if the participants access a drop-down menu on the website the viewing patterns on that menu will be recorded and aggregated on the screenshot of the webpage, but the menu itself won’t be visible on that screenshot.
 This situation is true for other dynamic elements, such as pop-ups that do not generate a unique URL or elements that move across the screen.

 As previously mentioned, during the test recording, Pro Lab also captures a viewport video of the whole browsing session.
 This video can be viewed later when you replay the recording.
 Since this video is essentially a screen recording of the participant's browsing activity, you will be able to view the different dynamic elements and the participant viewing behavior and interaction.
 During your data analysis, you can use this video to manually create events on the timeline that mark the start and end of the interaction with those elements.
 Once you created these events you can further use them to generate custom TOIs with a video frame.
 The custom TOI aggregates the gaze data that corresponds to the viewing activity towards the dynamic element, and the video frame is used to illustrate the webpage with the dynamic element visible.
 By combining the custom TOI and frame you can aggregate data from different recordings to produce visualizations and create AOIs to extract eye tracking metrics.